[Small logo of Thornwood girl] This page has history of web start-up in Cambridge, England

 Permission to use this photo has been granted by the BBC.

-Ealing Studios is back in 2007 Hollywood news for production work on The Queen, that is receiving Golden Globe and Academy Award honors.
+Ealing Studios was back in 2007 Hollywood news for production work on The Queen, that received Golden Globe and Academy Award honors.
 Foote visited the Studio in May 2006 to make photos of old sound-stages exteriors and extensive new construction.
 And, he was given a complete tour of the new Ealing Media Institute adjacent to Ealing Studio at Ealing, Hammersmith and West London College.
-The BBC cooperated in design decisions for the new 11.5 million GBP College building, insuring that the Institute has outstanding, state-of-the-art digital film and video facilities.
+The BBC cooperated in design decisions for the new £11.5 million College building, insuring that the Institute has outstanding, state-of-the-art digital film and video facilities.

 The Chotank home page has more ranking/ratings history.